aabriism/aabriism.github.io/index.md

 # Welcome to Aabriism

 Aabriism (pronounced Abri - ism) is a religion for atheists created by an atheist.
 As such, it has no concept of a god or gods.
 It is not unique in this as there are other religions that have no need for gods.
-It is not special and you no-one will care if you just ignore it, but if it resonates with you, fork the repo and add discussions.
+It is not special and no-one will care if you just ignore it, but if it resonates with you, fork the repo and add discussions.
 (Someday I'll figure out a model for contribution that doesn't require forking.)

 ## Central Belief
-As an atheist who wanted to better understand belief, I asked my self "is there anything I would hope to believe in even in the face of contradictory evidence?".
+As an atheist who wanted to better understand belief, I asked my self "is there anything I would hope to believe even in the face of contradictory evidence?".
 What began as an exercise in understanding faith became, to my surprise, a foundational belief.

   I can make it better.